Dream of the Red Chamber: Feminist interpretations

 Dream of the Red Chamber played a significant role in assisting modern researchers in studying the gender issues of feudal Chinese society.
 The metaphor of gender is mainly reflected in the portrayal of characters and the construction of the environment.
 Regarding the setting of the environment, some critics interpret that the novel constructs two symbolic gendered spaces: one is the "Prospect Garden", which is related to women and matriarchy; the other is the patriarchal world dominated by men.

 Cao Xueqin's portrayal of female characters broke through the mainstream norms of the patriarchal society in the Qing dynasty, emphasizing their spiritual qualities and independent personalities.
 For instance, the detailed depiction of Lin Daiyu's emotions and the description of Wang Xifeng's bold and capable nature both reflect the concern for the multifaceted nature of women.
 Even Jia Baoyu expressed in the text the view that "the essence of human nature is concentrated in women, while men are merely the dross", and this stance can be regarded as a direct challenge to the gender paradigm in the social environment of that time.
 As some scholars have summarized, Dream of the Red Chamber can be regarded as an early case of proposing gender equality in the context of its era.
 By presenting characters with both "feminine" and "masculine" traits, it demonstrates the equal status of men and women in terms of spirit and emotion.

-In the study of Dream of the Red Chamber, "gender inversion" is a significant literary phenomenon.
-It differs from the medical concept of "Gender dysphoria", as it does not refer to a complete change of gender.
-Instead, it pertains to characters breaking through the traditional social expectations of gender in certain aspects.
-For instance, male characters might exhibit traits more typically associated with females in their behavior, personality, or appearance, while female characters might display characteristics more commonly found in males.
-Such depictions reflect the contradiction between the strict gender norms of feudal society and the individual's true nature, as well as the author's unique perspective on aesthetic ideals and gender culture.